 Georgia College is a public university; this status imposes certain restrictions on its contracting activities that are different than that of a private university or company.
 Many standard clauses typically found in commercial contracts cannot be accepted by Georgia College.
 The restrictions are based on constitutional and statutory prohibitions.
 Because of these restrictions, Georgia College requires an effective contracting process to ensure adherence with appropriate laws and policies.

-Please be certain to thoroughly read the Contract Review Approval Process prior to sending your contract to the Office of Legal Affairs for review.
+Please be certain to thoroughly read the Contract Process and Procedures prior to sending your contract to the Office of Legal Affairs for review.

 The Contract Process Tutorial can be used to assist you with many questions you may have of the contract submission process.